Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 Careers and Employability

-A Graphic Design BA degree can open up your career options.
-You will not be limited to one specific type of role, but rather be able to pursue numerous career paths.
-Our Graphic Design graduates use their design skills to work in:
+A Graphic Design degree can open up your career options.
+You will not be limited to one specific type of career role but rather you’ll be able to pursue numerous career paths.
+Our past graduates use their wide range of design skills to work in the following areas and roles:

 Master’s Opportunities